 In many cases, ASN’s are provided by the third-party logistics company making the delivery, and some buyers won't accept a shipment without them.
 Why?
 Quite simply due to the improvements they make in warehouses and distribution centres to the receiving process - the ASN gives the buyer an early warning if the supplier cannot fulfil the delivery in full and they can then plan and make decisions accordingly to ensure there are no disruptions to the supply chain.

 ASN’s are often used in conjunction with SSCC's which stands for Serial Shipping Container Codes to further improve the efficiency of the receipt and reconciliation process.
 SSCC's are used to identify and track logistics unit, which simply means items which have been packaged together for storage or transportation, for example outer cases, pallets or entire shipments.
-SSCC labels can be scanned and matched against the ASN to reconcile what is received, against what the buyer was told would be sent.
+SSCC labels can be scanned and matched against the Advanced Shipping Notice to reconcile what is received, against what the buyer was told would be sent.

-Sending an ASN quickly and easily keeps buyers informed of upcoming deliveries and improves the level of customer service they provide.
+Sending an Advanced Shipping Notice quickly and easily keeps buyers informed of upcoming deliveries and improves the level of customer service they provide.
 They can also be used by suppliers as an electronic document trail for each shipment, in case of discrepancies.

 ASN's and TrueCommerce's EDI Platform

 The ability to exchange ASN's is just one component of TrueCommerce’s EDI solution.
 The platform also includes the ability to create Advanced Shipping Notices with compliant SSCC labels, to find out more click here or simply fill in the form below.

 TrueCommerce provides a range of scalable EDI solutions to meet the requirements of small, emerging, mid-market and enterprise businesses.
-Find out more about our scalable EDI solution for trading with your customers.
+Contact us to find out more about sending ASN's via EDI and our scalable EDI solution for trading with your customers.